Mhdez221993/Mhdez221993/README.md

 - 🔭 I’m currently a full-time student at Microverse Inc.
-- 🌱 I’m currently learning Ruby on Rails, C++ and Java.
+- 🌱 I’m currently learning Ruby on Rails and C++.
 - 👯 I’m looking to collaborate on React, Ruby, Ruby on Rails Projects.
 - 💬 Ask me about anything, I am happy to help.